U.S. businesses see modest increase in activity, Fed survey shows

 Sept 2 (Reuters) - U.S. businesses saw a modest increase in activity and employment generally increased through late August, a Federal Reserve report showed on Wednesday, but economic growth remained sluggish in some parts of the country.

+"Economic activity increased among most Districts, but gains were generally modest and activity remained well below levels prior to the COVID-19 pandemic," the Fed said in its "Beige Book" report, which is based on anecdotal information collected from business contacts across the country.

-The Fed's survey, known as the "Beige Book," was conducted across its 12 districts from July through late August.
+The Fed's survey was conducted in its 12 districts from July through late August.

-The U.S. economy began to rebound this summer after taking a devastating blow from coronavirus-related lockdowns in the spring.
-A hefty portion of recent U.S. economic data has surprised to the upside, although newer data sources for tracking the business recovery paint a less optimistic picture.
+The report showed economic progress was not spread equally across the nation, with the New York Fed district reporting that economic activity had stalled, the Chicago Fed district reporting it had increased strongly, the Atlanta Fed district seeing mixed signals, and the San Francisco Fed saying activity expanded slightly.

+That dovetails with what a variety of new high-frequency indicators have been indicating for weeks: After an initial early surge off the bottom in May and June, the U.S. recovery has entered a much lumpier stage as COVID-19 hot spots force regional retrenchments.

 Nationally, the number of new coronavirus infections is down to about 41,000 a day, from 77,000 in July, but some states are still struggling to contain the virus.
 Households and businesses also received less federal support in August, which marked the end of a $600 weekly supplement to unemployment benefits and the expiration of the Paycheck Protection Program, which offered forgivable loans to small businesses.